What is mindful looking and how can I get started?

 It helps to calm us down and get out of the ‘quick consumption mode’ that modern life demands of us.
 Intentional mindfulness practice can therefore help us to shift our pace and ease stress.

 Mindfulness can take many forms – writing, drawing, even more active pursuits such as walking and running can also be mindful activities.
 It is not just about meditation and breathing.

 Mindfulness can help us to build stability in the present moment, become more aware of our thoughts and to develop a practice of deep looking.

 What is mindful looking?

-In my Slow Looking course (available in the Visible Thinking Membership), I defined 4 different approaches to slow looking (see image below).
+In my Slow Looking course, I define 4 different approaches to slow looking (see image below).
 Mindful looking is an approach to slow looking that falls into the ‘way of improving wellbeing’ approach.